-Ina Forrest played vice-skip for Canada at the 2017 World Wheelchair Curling Championships in PyeongChang, South Korea in March 2017, as Canada took fifth spot at the tournament.
+Ina Forrest earned a third career Paralympic Winter Games medal in 2018 as Canada won the bronze in wheelchair curling.
+She played vice-skip for Canada at the 2017 World Wheelchair Curling Championships in PyeongChang, South Korea in March 2017, as Canada took fifth spot at the tournament.
 The Canadians advanced to the tie-breaker against eventual champion Norway for a berth in the semifinals, but lost the game 5-4.
-Still the result was a two spot improvement on its showing at the 2016 worlds.
+Still the result was a two-spot improvement on its showing at the 2016 Worlds.

 Forrest played vice-skip on Team Canada’s wheelchair curling team that won gold at the Sochi 2014 Paralympic Games.
 It was her second consecutive Paralympic crown after a triumphant debut at the Vancouver 2010 Paralympic Games.